 Beginner Running Program for More than Three Days per Week

-What if I want to run 7 days/week.
+Hi, I love your beginner running programs.
+But they only cover three days in the week.
+What if I want to run 7 days/week?
 Should I follow the same instruction of the specific week I'm in?

 My first running tip would be to take the beginner running programs as a guide mostly.